engity-com/bifroest/docs/reference/auditlog/native-format-contract.md

 ---
-description: Design contract for the planned native audit and recording containers.
+description: Native audit format contract and planned recording container design.
 ---

-# Native format contract (design; not implemented)
+# Native format contract

-This document fixes the format and disclosure boundaries before implementation.
-It does not describe files emitted by the current server.
-The byte-level format specification and published vectors will complete this contract as part of the format implementation.
-No released format needs to be migrated.
+The `.baudit` and `.beaudit` audit containers described here are emitted by the current server. `.bcast` and the new CBOR-based `.becast` recording formats remain a design for the recording milestone; the server currently still emits `.cast.zst` or the existing `.becast` recording format.
+Published byte-level vectors and the completed recording specification follow in later milestones.

 ## Families and names